faizmurtaza/Zomato-Data-Analysis/README.md

 # Zomato-Data-Analysis
-Using Pandas and Plottly, done analysis on Zomato Dataset with various cuts.
+Using Pandas and Plottly, done analysis on Zomato Dataset using EDA and Data Visualisation.